Connecting Synapse to Cerbos Hub

 Audit logging to Hub

 Hub can also receive the PDP’s audit trail.
-Configure the embedded PDP to use the hub audit backend:
+Configure the in-process Cerbos PDP to use the hub audit backend:

 pdp: